rjmoggach/python-gmail-export/README.md

 ### Run the Script!

 ```
-python gmail_export.py
+python example.py
 ```

-The rest is self-explanatory.
+The rest should be self-explanatory.
+It prompts you and does all the work you don't want to.

 ## Thank you & Credit where Credit is due